-She helps develop and inform the launch of new programs and services in global health, and evaluates the impact of interventions in both proximal and long term time frames.
-Her research is published in peer-reviewed journals including the Public Opinion Quarterly, Psychology and Marketing, Military Psychology, Sociological Methodology, Field Methods, and more.
-She holds a doctorate in Psychology from Ohio State University, and did post-doctoral research at Stanford University.
-She founded her solo consulting practice in San Francisco, California in 2010, and is now a digital nomad based out of Cape Town, South Africa since 2020.
+She supports the development and launch of new programs and services in global health and evaluates the impact of interventions over both short- and long-term horizons.
+Her research has been published in peer-reviewed journals such as Public Opinion Quarterly, Psychology & Marketing, Military Psychology, Sociological Methodology, and Field Methods.
+Dr. Chang holds a Ph.D. in Psychology from The Ohio State University and completed postdoctoral research at Stanford University.
+She founded her solo consulting practice in San Francisco in 2010, and has worked globally as a digital nomad since 2020.

 My work generally falls into one of two areas - Data and Methodology.
 My work in Data runs the gamut from data discovery, data evaluation, data transformation, to data analytics and visualizations grounded in statistical learning algorithms spanning both predictive and exploratory models.
 My services in Methodology includes survey design, sample design, experimental design, psychometrics, and quantitative aspects of program evaluation.